TomSouthwick/SpeakEasy/README.md

 ## Roadmap

+- ✅ IP generation after market research
-- ✅ Creating a functioning inquirer prompt.
+- ✅ Creating Azure connection
-- ✅ Creating and extending classes as a property.
+- ✅ Designing database structure and UI structure
-- ✅ Linking answers into a dynamic html element.
+- ✅ Implemented authentication
-  - ✅ html generator is vanilla and does not use any frameworks.
-- ✅ Creating and writing testing methods.
+- ✅ Creating text to speech, translation API and speech to text routes
+  - ✅ Securing individual routes
+- ✅ Styled UI and created a mobile responsive app
-  - ✅ Passing all the testing methods.
+- ✅ Integrated into Heroku

-See the [open issues](https://github.com/TomSouthwick/Team-Profile-Generator/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/TomSouthwick/SpeakEasy/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>